brycewray/hugo-site/content/posts/2021/11/gems-in-rough-11.md

 [^typoFix]: Not the full image, as I erroneously stated in the initial publication of this post.

-If you want to see the resulting HTML from how `imgc` works, use your browser's **View Source** capability[^notInsp] and see the code for this post's featured image.
+If you want to see the resulting HTML from how `imgc` works, use your browser's **View Source** capability[^notInsp] and see the code for the image below.
 Refresh the page and you'll see that the `imgB-` rule's nonce value changes each time.
 That's the whole point, and it thus makes everything fine where the CSP's `style-src` portion is concerned.

 [^notInsp]: I say to use **View Source** rather than the Inspector because, on some browsers, using the Inspector won't show you the nonce value.

+{{< imgc src="my-pet-cat_3264x2448.jpg" alt="Photo of a cat named Shakespeare sitting on a window sill" width=3264 height=2448 >}}